Why and whence the Hilbert space in quantum theory?: Space

 \subsection{Axiomatization}

-The players of the construct \eqref{scalar} are a \emph{non}"=ordered pair $\{\msf A, \msf B\}$ and the point that both of these vectors are the \lvs"=algebra elements.
+The players of the construct \eqref{scalar} are a \emph{non}"=ordered pair $\{\msf A, \msf B\}$ and the point that both of these vectors are the \lvs"=algebra's elements.
 This is all we need when formalizing the multiplication \eqref{scalar}.

 The orthogonality relation is symmetric""---from $\msf A\mathrel\bot\msf B$ there follows $\msf B\mathrel\bot\msf A$.
 At the same time, the `equal quantum rights' of $\msf A$ and $\msf B$ say that in expansion of one vector along a basis wherein the second is its element, \ie\ in formulas